 In which group would you feel most comfortable?
 Tr Nov BN Pre BN 2’3” or Jump Start 2’!

+Based on 4 riders per group.
+Add + or minus to indicate your comfort level.
 Private lessons may be available if space permits. $155.

 Does Horse or Rider have any special difficulties or strengths?
 Write on reverse page if necessary...

 What do you most wish to accomplish at this clinic?
 Write on reverse page.